mtalaga20/CustomQuash/README.txt

 For testing:
 - This Quash has not fully implemented file reading and commands and it must be done from the command line.

+Test 6 and Test 7 provided by KU